-- 1. Clean the reservoir cap before removal to prevent dirt or water from entering the reservoir. - 2.
-Visually inspect the fluid level.3.
+- $1. \ \,$ Clean the reservoir cap before removal to prevent dirt or water from entering the reservoir. - 2.
+Visually inspect the fluid level. - 3.
 If necessary, add brake fluid from a clean un-opened container until the level reaches MAX.
 Do not fill above this line.

-4. Use only a DOT 3 brake fluid certified to meet Ford specification - ESA-M6C25-A. Refer to Lubricant specifications in this chapter.
+4. Use only a brake fluid listed previously (DOT 3 or Super DOT 4 depending on brake system) and that is certified to meet Ford specifications.
+Refer to Lubricant specifications in this chapter.